SevenLims/Gadget-Accessories-Store/README.md

 It should be used with the assignment_db database that should be hosted in Xampp or any other supported database services.

-*assignment_db.sql should be imported to phpMyAdmin before use it.
+*assignment_db.sql should be imported into phpMyAdmin before use it.

 Pre-Settings:
 Open your xampp service and run Apache & MySQL simultaneously, only proceed to the Admin of MySQL.